ansible/ansible-container/docs/rst/container_yml/template.rst

 -------------------

-`Ansible Vault <http://docs.ansible.com/ansible/playbooks_vault.html>`_ provides a way to encrypt and decrypt files, and Ansible Playbook can use Vault files as variable files, if given the Vault password.
+`Ansible Vault <http://docs.ansible.com/ansible/playbooks_vault.html>`_ provides a way to encrypt and decrypt files, and Ansible Playbook can also decrypt Vault files and use them as variable files.

 As of now Ansible Container cannot decrypt a Vault file.
 If you wish to use a Vault, you will have to decrypt it first, and then pass the decrypted contents to Ansible Container either by way of ``--var-file`` or environment variables.

 It is certainly possible to decrypt a Vault file within your CI/CD process and expose it to Ansible Container.
-We'll leave that part up to you.
+We'll leave it up to you to figure out the right way to do that in your environment.
 Just be careful!

 Known limitations
 -----------------

 Jinja templating for ``container.yml`` is not recursive.
-This means you cannot include variables inside a YAML or JSON file passed to Ansible Container via ``--var-file``.
-If the file contains Jinja expressions, they will not be transposed or resolved, and will cause an error in Ansible Container.
+This means you cannot include Jinja expressions inside a variable file.
+If the file contains expressions, they will not be resolved, which will cause an error when processing ``container.yml``.